 A year waiting period for a judgment of divorce to be signed is typical.
 The time may vary depending on the volume at the Court, the time of year, and the county where you filed.
-You can periodically check the Court website (eCourts) for an update in the case status: https://iapps.courts.state.ny.us/webcivil/FCASMain
+If you e-filed on NYSCEF you will receive alerts via email.
+If you filed on paper, you can periodically check the Court website (eCourts) for an update in the case status: https://iapps.courts.state.ny.us/webcivil/FCASMain

 NOTE: Many firms' managing attorneys' offices track uncontested divorce pro bono cases using eCourts or another online service, such as eLaw.
 Often, they will get a notification through this system of an "appearance date".
 Usually, this "appearance date" is just a placeholder in the court system that the papers are being presented to a judge or referee around this date, and your presence is not required.
-If your appearance is actually required at the court, you will get a notice from the court through the mail.
+If your appearance is required at the court, you will get a notice from the court through the mail.

-In addition, these online tracking services can alert you that a Judgment has been signed, and the divorce granted, many weeks before that Judgment has been "entered" by the Clerk.
+In addition, these online tracking services can alert you that a judgment has been signed, and the divorce granted, many weeks before that Judgment has been "entered" by the Clerk.
 The Judgment cannot be picked up from the court until it is "entered".
-Your Judgment of Divorce is ready for pickup when you get the self-addressed stamped postcard back from the court saying that it is ready.
+If you filed on paper your Judgment of Divorce is ready for pickup when you get the self-addressed stamped postcard back from the court saying that it is ready.

-Once you receive notification that the Judgment of Divorce is ready for pick up (by receiving the postcard in the mail or through ecourts), contact Her Justice for another fee waiver letter, and pick up a certified copy of the Judgment of Divorce from the matrimonial clerk.
+Once you receive notification that the Judgment of Divorce is ready for pick up (by receiving the postcard in the mail or through NYSCEF), contact Her Justice for another fee waiver letter, and pick up a certified copy of the Judgment of Divorce from the matrimonial clerk.